This story was updated July 2018.

-Can you guess why this dog is wearing a strange contraption on his rear leg?
-Let me reassure you that it is NOT a device to torture a dog, although it kind of looks that way.
+Can you guess why this dog is wearing a strange contraption on his leg?
+Let me reassure you that it is NOT a device to torture the dog, although it kind of looks that way.
 The boot is actually a unique tool called a No-Knuckling Training Sock that provides support for dogs who drag their back legs when they walk.
 The No-Knuckling Sock is just one of several new therapeutic devices available for pets with spine and neurological health problems.

 - Provides support for a dog that drags their back legs

 - Designed to enhance perception of the hind legs